spirospi/Learning-Expiriments/Classification/Movie-Revenue-Classification/README.md

-#Headline
+# Movie Revenue Classification

+## Overview

-First end-to-end Machine Learning project using the TMDB 5000 Dataset.
-The project covers data cleaning, feature engineering, feature encoding and a Random Forest classifier for movie success prediction.
+First end-to-end Machine Learning project using the TMDB 5000 Movies Dataset.

-#Learning-Expiriments

-What are we trying to solve : to guess if a movie is successful based on their revenue

-Why is interesting : to see how and why and predict why a movie is succesful using machine learning systems
+The goal of this project is to predict whether a movie is successful based on its revenue using machine learning techniques.

-Approach : I approached and decided that i will use the method of classification
+The project covers:
+- Data cleaning
+- Feature engineering
+- Feature encoding
+- Model training
+- Model evaluation

+## Problem Definition

+### What are we trying to solve?

+Predict whether a movie will be successful based on available movie features.

+### Why is this interesting?

+The goal is to explore which factors can influence movie success and how machine learning models can be used for prediction.

+## Approach

+The problem was formulated as a binary classification task.

 A baseline model was created using basic numerical features.

-A second model was trained using additional engineered features including release year and genres.
+A second approach included additional engineered features such as:
+- Release year
+- Genres

+## Model

+- Random Forest Classifier

 ## Future Improvements

+Possible improvements:
-- [ ] Compare additional machine learning models.
+- Compare additional machine learning models
-- [ ] Improve feature engineering.
+- Improve feature engineering
-- [ ] Perform hyperparameter tuning.
+- Perform hyperparameter tuning
-- [ ] Build a preprocessing pipeline.
+- Build a preprocessing pipeline
-- [ ] Improve model evaluation.
+- Improve evaluation metrics
-- [ ] Deploy the model with an API.
+- Deploy the model through an API